 Worst, many people unconsciously identify themselves with their inner critic’s voice, which further disempowers them: You’re stupid → I’m stupid.

-When I was little, my dad would sometimes explode out of frustration when he couldn’t help me understand a difficult concept for homework.
+When I was little, my overly critical father would sometimes explode out of frustration when he couldn’t help me understand a difficult homework assignment.
 I interpreted the situation like this: I’m stupid.
 That’s why I don’t get it.
 I made dad yell.

 If you can’t tell when it’s your inner critic’s voice, you’ll more likely believe its mean remarks.